WHU-SNA/SLF/README.md

 | ... | ... | ... |
 | 19 | 0.905 | 0.802 |

-And if `--link-prediction==True`, the results are printed like the following:
+And if `--link-prediction==True`, the results of link prediction are printed like the following:
 | Epoch | AUC@p | AUC@n | AUC@non |
 | :-----:| :----: | :----: | :----: |
 | 0 | 0.901 | 0.750 | 0.878 |